MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/audience-profile.md

 <br>

 ## Learn how to target content and events to specific audiences
-Regardless of the app you choose to drive your communications, there are additional Microsoft 365 services that can be used to ensure the right content gets to the right audience.
+Regardless of the app you choose to drive your communications, there are more Microsoft 365 services that can be used to ensure the right content gets to the right audience.

-Use Microsoft 365 groups
+### Use Microsoft 365 groups
-Planning and organizing M365 groups into different audiences based on role, region, department, and division will be helpful when producing and launching corporate communications.
-Most applications rely on M365 groups to target content, for example email in Outlook, virtual meetings in Teams, permissions to SharePoint sites, and more.
+Planning and organizing Microsoft 365 groups into different audiences based on role, region, department, and division will be helpful when producing and launching corporate communications.
+Most applications rely on Microsoft 365 groups to target content, for example email in Outlook, virtual meetings in Teams, permissions to SharePoint sites, and more.
 <br>

 <image – group structure>

-Learn more about how to [manage M365 groups](/admin/create-groups/office-365-groups) and how to [create M365 groups](https://support.microsoft.com/office/learn-about-microsoft-365-groups-b565caa1-5c40-40ef-9915-60fdb2d97fa2).
+Learn more about how to [manage Microsoft 365 groups](/admin/create-groups/office-365-groups) and how to [create M365 groups](https://support.microsoft.com/office/learn-about-microsoft-365-groups-b565caa1-5c40-40ef-9915-60fdb2d97fa2).

 ## SharePoint audience targeting
 For communication that takes place in SharePoint, you’ll have access to a feature called [audience targeting](https://support.microsoft.com/office/target-content-to-a-specific-audience-on-a-sharepoint-site-68113d1b-be99-4d4c-a61c-73b087f48a81).
 Audience targeting helps the most relevant content get to the right audiences.
 By enabling audience targeting, specific content will be prioritized to specific audiences using M365 groups through SharePoint web parts, page libraries, and navigational links.